project-allocator/project-allocator/README.md

 4. Click **Generate new token (classic)**
 5. Create a new GitHub access token with the following details:
    1. Enter `project-allocator-deploy` to **Note**
-      a.
-You can enter any name you like, but make sure you remember it as you might need to use it later.
+      1. You can enter any name you like, but make sure you remember it as you might need to use it later.
    2. Select **No expiration** for **Expiration**
    3. Check **repo** (i.e. all scopes under **repo**) and **read:packages** for **Select scopes**
    4. Click **Generate token**